The omni-channel customer experience: tailored to behaviour

 - Posted on July 31, 2015

-This blog post was co-authored by Kathrine Lord, Director, Mobility Ecosystem.
+This blog post was written by Avanade alum Peter-Paul Lemmens and Kathrine Lord.

 We all know what it’s like to have a customer experience.
 We want businesses to read our minds, offering us exactly what we want when we want it.